racoltdev/raColTest/README.md

 <br />
 The files under `test/` can be used as examples of test files. <br />
 <br />
-The files under `src/lib_raColTest` should be inculded in any project you would like to test, as raColTest requires them to build test executables. `src/lib_raColTest/macros.h` is the only stable interface with raColTest, but advanced users may interact with the contents of `src/lib_raColTest/logger.h` and `src/lib_raColTest/logger.cpp` if desired. <br />
+The files under `src/lib_raColTest` should be included in any project you would like to test, as raColTest requires them to build test executables. `src/lib_raColTest/macros.h` is the only stable interface with raColTest, but advanced users may interact with the contents of `src/lib_raColTest/logger.h` and `src/lib_raColTest/logger.cpp` if desired. <br />
 <br />

 ## Output